 To honor Cole's distinguished service to the profession of librarianship, in 2000 the American Library Association presented him with its prestigious Lippincott Award.
 In 2003, U.S. Poet Laureate Billy Collins dedicated his poem "Voyage" to Cole, an honor instigated by the coordinators of the state centers for the book, a network built by Cole between 1984 and 2002.
 This surprise gift, which marked his 25th anniversary as Center for the Book director, was published as an illustrated children's book in 2014 by Bunker Hill Publishing.

 Cole is a graduate of the University of Washington (B.A. in history, 1962, master's in Librarianship, 1963); Johns Hopkins University (master's in Liberal Arts, 1966) and George Washington University (Ph.D. in American Civilization, 1971).
-His principal books include: For Congress and the Nation: A Chronological History of the Library of Congress (1978); Jefferson's Legacy: A Brief History of the Library of Congress (1993); On These Walls: Inscriptions and Quotations in the Buildings of the Library of Congress (1995, revised edition 2008); The Library of Congress: The Art and Architecture of the Thomas Jefferson Building, edited with Henry Hope Reed (1997); and the Encyclopedia of the Library of Congress: For Congress, the Nation, and the World, edited with Jane Aikin (2004).
+His principal books include: For Congress and the Nation: A Chronological History of the Library of Congress (1978); Jefferson's Legacy: A Brief History of the Library of Congress (1993); On These Walls: Inscriptions and Quotations in the Buildings of the Library of Congress (1995, revised edition 2008); The Library of Congress: The Art and Architecture of the Thomas Jefferson Building, edited with Henry Hope Reed (1997); the Encyclopedia of the Library of Congress: For Congress, the Nation, and the World, edited with Jane Aikin (2004); and America's Greatest Library: An Illustrated History of the Library of Congress (2018).